famished-tiger/Zenlish/README.md

 - A limited lexicon.
 Priority on most commonly used words.

 #### Expressiveness
 Zenlish should be rich enough to express ideas, facts in a fluid way (vs. contrived, artificial way).
-Litmus test: a Zenlish text should be easy to read to an English speaking person.
+Litmus test: a Zenlish text should be easy to read to a English reading person.

 ### Zenlish as a library (gem)
 Over time, the zenlish gem will contain: